 This is your regular family doctor, and the first doctor you see when you have a health issue.
 Depending on your insurance plan, you may need to get referrals to other specialists from this doctor.
 You can also ask them which specialists they recommend as part of your team.

 Primary care doctors manage your overall health.
 You’ll go to them for regular wellness checkups.
-They will also consult with the other specialists you see.
+They’ll also consult with the other specialists you see.

 Your neurologist will suggest tests, and prescribe and monitor medications.
 They can also tell you about latest treatment options and research.

 Physical therapists help with your body’s movements.
-They will evaluate your balance, strength, posture, and flexibility.
+They’ll evaluate your balance, strength, posture, and flexibility.

 Your physical therapist can put together an exercise plan to help you improve movement and prevent falls.
 Starting exercise earlier in diagnosis may help you later on.